symmetryinvestments/zfs-on-root-installer/README.md

 Boot
 ----

-This installer create boot images that will not work with Secure Boot, so be sure to turn this feature off if your computer has it.
+This installer creates boot images that will not work with Secure Boot, so be sure to turn this feature off if your computer has it.

-The installer image needs the EFIShell to work.
-You will need to set your computer to boot using EFI and may need to manually interrupt the boot sequence and tell it to start the EFIshell (systems that have an existing operating system installed on the hard drive will probably need this manual step)
+You will need to set your computer to boot using EFI (as opposed to "legacy" or "BIOS" boot mode) and may need to manually interrupt the boot sequence to select booting from the USB stick (systems that have an existing operating system installed on the hard drive will probably need this manual step)

-Once the EFIShell is running it will look for a "startup.nsh" scripts on all the attached disks - the installer image has one of these scripts, but if your system has a second disk with such a script, it may not run the correct one.
+The installer is built using the EFIShell tool, which will automatically load a "startup.nsh" script to start the install process.
+However, if your system has more than one disk with a "startup.nsh" script, it may not run the correct one.

-If you find that the EFIShell is running the wrong script, you can interrupt the EFIShell by pressing "ESC" when it prompts you and then manually start the installer by typing "install" at the "Shell>" prompt.
+If you find that the EFIShell is running the wrong script, you should reboot and interrupt the EFIShell by pressing "ESC" when it prompts you and then manually start the installer by typing "install" at the "Shell>" prompt.

+This boot process can take a significant amount of time - it needs to load and uncompress >200Meg of data from the (sometimes quite slow) USB stick.

+TODO - make a joke about the pen (supermicro boot menu)

 Install
 -------

 Once booted, the VGA screen on the computer show a status page provided by the `htop` tool.
 The ZFS installation can be started simply by using the *F10* key to exit the status page.

 At the start of the installation, some basic questions will asked (See below for a complete list with explanations) - the default values are mostly all fine and